opset/openset/README.md

 # OpenSet

-OpenSet is a programmable engine for rapidly extracting behavior from user event data.
+OpenSet is a MIT licensed programmable engine for rapidly extracting behavior from user event data.

 If you have apps, websites, or IoT devices that generate user data, you might find OpenSet really useful.

+OpenSet is a streaming solution and can ingest data at up to 35,000 lines per second per node (fully indexed and replicated).
+OpenSet has been tested on datasets with millions of users and billions of rows.

 &nbsp;